Yuri Berchiche: Athletic Bilbao

 On 2 July 2018, PSG announced they had agreed a deal with Athletic Bilbao for the permanent transfer of Berchiche (an initial fee of €19 million, with a further €6 million in possible add-ons).
 The contract was announced as running through 2022, with a release clause of €100 million.
 He scored in only his second league appearance on 27 August, helping the hosts draw 2–2 against SD Huesca.
+Two teammates from his time at Eibar, Dani García and Ander Capa, had also recently joined the squad, and before the end of the calendar year they were reunited with their coach from that time, Gaizka Garitano.

-On 5 March 2020, late in the semi-final second leg of the Copa del Rey against Granada CF, Berchiche scored and enabled his team to progress on the away goals rule.
+On 5 March 2020, Berchiche scored late in the semi-final second leg of the Copa del Rey against Granada CF and enabled his team to progress on the away goals rule.
 In addition to the decisive game, which was delayed until April 2021 by the COVID-19 pandemic in Spain, they also qualified for the 2020–21 Supercopa de España which they won by beating FC Barcelona; however, he was unable to take part in those matches due to a thigh injury sustained against the same opposition a few weeks earlier.
 He recovered by the time the postponed 2020 final did take place, but his side lost to his previous employers Real Sociedad.
 Athletic also reached the 2021 Copa del Rey Final, played two weeks after the 2020 edition, only to be defeated again, 4–0 by Barcelona.
 That proved to be the player's last appearance of the campaign due to a persistent pubalgia issue which light treatment failed to cure, and an operation was carried out in July with an estimated recovery time of three months – manager Marcelino García Toral expressed his frustration at the delay in the injury being dealt with.
 Despite his physical problems, in October he agreed to an extension to his contract to run until 2024.